-Sarah Booker, a former two-year All-Conference selection at the University of Vermont, returned to the staff as an assistant coach for her fifth season overall with the women's lacrosse program in 2016.
+Sarah Booker, a former two-year All-Conference selection at the University of Vermont, returned to the staff as an assistant coach for her eighth season overall with the women's lacrosse program in 2017-18.
 Booker previously served as an assistant coach at Wheaton from 2009-11 before becoming the head coach of the women's lacrosse program at UMass Dartmouth (2012-14).

 As a player for Vermont, Booker excelled both on and off the field.
 A Dean's List honoree and a two-time America East Academic Honor Roll qualifier, Booker was named to the All-League team as both a junior and senior, in 2003 and 2004.
 The defender was a two-year captain while recording 42 goals and 19 assists during her 58-game career, leading the team at least once in each ground balls, draw controls and caused turnovers.
 Booker earned a spot on the America East All-Championship team in 2002.